roymichaels/aurora/docs/offline-mode.md

 # Offline Mode

 Aurora stores tasks, stats, and achievements locally in an encrypted RxDB database.
-Supabase synchronization has been removed, so all data stays on the device.
+Cloud synchronization has been removed, so all data stays on the device.

 ## Behavior
 - No remote synchronization is performed.